gravitl/netmaker-docs/getting-started.rst

 **UDP Hole Punching:** UDP Hole Punching enables the server to perform STUN.
 This means, when nodes check-in, the server will record return addresses and ports.
 It will then communicate this information to the other nodes when they check in, allowing them to reach their peers more easily.  **This setting is usually good to turn on, with some noteable exceptions.** This setting can also break peer-to-peer functionality if, for whatever reason, nodes are unable to reach the server.
 This can enhance connectivity in cases where NAT may block communication.

 **Default Access Control:** Indicates the default ACL value for a node when it joins in respect to it's peers (enabled or disabled).

-**Is Local Network:**  This is almost always best to leave this turned off and is left for very special circumstances.
-If you are running a data center or a private WAN, you may want to enable this setting.
-It defines the range that nodes will set for Endpoints.
-Usually, Endpoints are just the public IP.
-But in some cases, you don't want any nodes to be reachable via a public IP, and instead want to use a private range.
-Use if the server is on the same network (LAN) as you.

 Once your network is created, you should see the network (wg-net here but it will be the name you chose when creating the network):